PLUSTER

 Her mother would call me son.

-And when Ms. Shapiro told us to buddy up for our Music History project, we chose each other implicitly.
+And when Mr. Shapiro told us to buddy up for our Music History project, we chose each other, implicitly.

 Wordlessly, as it were.

-And we started spending our afternoons in the stacks on the second floor of the Milton Public Library pretending to learn about Benny Goodman, but really learning each other.
+And we started spending our afternoons in the back stacks on the second floor of the Milton Public Library pretending to learn about Benny Goodman, but really learning one another.

 Learning what best friendship meant.